 Looking for an end-of-the-summer weekend that doesn’t involve smog, traffic-choked streets, expensive parking, and crowd-clogged events?
-Then skip Seattle’s Bumbershoot and plan to attend the annual Ferry County Fair in Republic, Washington.
-A scenic, five-and-a-half-hour drive from Seattle, the fair provides visitors with all the fun and pleasures of an old-fashioned country fair in an environment of sweet, clean mountain air, pastoral mountain roads, and jewel-like lakes.
+Then plan to attend the annual Ferry County Fair in Republic, WA.
+A scenic, five-and-a-half-hour drive (or six hours if you like to stop for lattes) from Seattle, the fair allows visitors to experience the pleasures of an old-fashioned country fair.

 Visitors to the fair shouldn’t miss an opportunity to photograph and ride Ferry County’s restored, century-old merry-go-round.
 The traveling carnival merry-go-round (popularized in the late 19th century) was built by the Armitage-Herschell Company between 1895-1900.
 Youngsters and oldsters alike are encouraged to give it a ride; it’s a joy to the eye and the spirit.

 Location & Info

 The Ferry County fairground is located 3-1/2 miles northeast of Republic, Washington on Hwy.
 20.